ElektraInitiative/libelektra/doc/contrib/recording.md

 # Session Recording Technical Documentation

+A recording session is a period of time during which changes to the Key Database (KDB) are tracked and accumulated.
+It begins when recording starts and ends when recording stops.
+Throughout the recording session, all changes made to the KDB are recorded, including additions, modifications, and deletions of keys and their associated values.
+The recording session provides a complete audit trail of all changes made to the KDB during the specified period of time.

 After every `kdbSet`, changes are calculated using Elektra's powerful changetracking API.
 The result of the calculation is an `ElektraDiff` instance we'll call _part diff_ throughout this document.
 The session recording plugin merges those _part diffs_ together and creates and persists an overall _session diff_.